-Before submitting this application, please verify that you have ...

-- Completed all relevant sections of the External Review Application Form - If appointing an authorized representative, the patient must complete Section - II.
-If requesting an Expedited External Review, Section VI must be completed and the Provider Certification Form must be submitted. - If requesting a telephone conference, Section VII must be completed. - Signed and dated the External Review Application Form in Section VIII. - Attached the following documents: - A photocopy of the front and back of the patient's insurance card or other evidence that the patient is insured by the health or dental insurance company named in the appeal. - A copy of the Health Insurance Company's letter, denying the requested treatment or service at the final level of the company's internal appeals process. - Any medical records, statements from the treating health care provider(s) or other information that you would like the Independent Review Organization to consider in its review. - If requesting an Expedited External Review, the treating Provider's Certification Form.
+Before submitting this application, please verify that you have ... □ Completed all relevant sections of the External Review Application Form • If appointing an authorized representative, the patient must complete Section II. • If requesting an Expedited External Review, Section VI must be completed and the Provider Certification Form must be submitted. • If requesting a telephone conference, Section VII must be completed. □ Signed and dated the External Review Application Form in Section VIII. □ Attached the following documents: • A photocopy of the front and back of the patient's insurance card or other evidence that the patient is insured by the health or dental insurance company named in the appeal. • A copy of the Health Insurance Company's letter, denying the requested treatment or service at the final level of the company's internal appeals process.

+other information that you would like the Independent Review Organization to

+• If requesting an Expedited External Review, the treating Provider's Certification consider in its review.